Wedding Timeline Mistakes (And How to Avoid Them!)

 Weddings rarely run exactly on schedule — and that’s totally normal and should be anticipated.
 But without built-in buffer time, even small delays can create a domino effect.
 You don’t want to miss your Newlywed Sunset Portraits all because ‘Cousin Jim’ sneaked off to the bar right before family photos, right?

 Timeline Tip: Add at least 10–15 minute cushions between key events like getting ready, the ceremony, and family photos.
-A little flexibility goes a long way in keeping the day calm and joyful.
-Plus allows you to grab a snack or take a bathroom break!
+A little flexibility goes a long way in keeping the day calm and joyful (allowing you to grab a snack or take a bathroom break)!
 That breathing room makes a huge difference – you’ll feel more relaxed, and your photos will reflect that.

 3. Forgetting About Natural Light

-Once the ceremony’s over, the guest will be enjoying cocktail hour.
-And we have a very limited amount of time to get the majority of all Portraits done.
-If you’re dreaming of those golden-hour portraits, timing is *everything*.
-So often photographers are at the mercy of nature’s whim, so we only have one chance to get it right!
-The last hour before sunset offers the most flattering natural light.
-But if your ceremony runs late or portraits are pushed too far back, that dreamy glow disappears.
+Following the ceremony, your photographer has a very limited amount of time to get the majority of all Formal Portraits done while guests enjoy Cocktail Hour.
+If you’re dreaming of romantic golden-hour portraits, timing is *everything*.
+Often photographers are at the mercy of nature’s whim, so we only have one chance to get it right!
+The last hour before sunset offers the most flattering natural light, but if your ceremony runs late or portraits are pushed too far back, that dreamy glow disappears.

 Timeline Tip: Look up your wedding date’s sunset time and build your timeline around it.
 Once booked, I’m more than happy to help find the sweet spot for perfect lighting on your big day!